goFrendiAsgard/zaruba/README.md

 A component is usually based on specific template, but user can also create their own components from scratch.
 Also, a component should contains at least a single file:

-* `link`: A shell script, containing set of commands to be executed when user perform `zaruba orgainze` or `zaruba watch`.
+* `link`: Any executable script, containing set of commands to be executed when user perform `zaruba organize` or `zaruba watch`.

 Optionally, a component can also has `organize-project` or any other shell script for custome command.